 Atha kho bhagavāseyyathāpi nāma balavā puriso samiñjitaṁ bāhaṁ pasāreyya, pasāritaṁ bāhaṁ samiñjeyya; evamevaṁjetavane antarahito pubbārāme migāramātupāsāde āyasmato sāriputtassa sammukhe pāturahosi.
 Nisīdi bhagavā paññatte āsane. Āyasmāpi kho sāriputto bhagavantaṁ abhivādetvā ekamantaṁ nisīdi.
 Ekamantaṁ nisinnaṁ kho āyasmantaṁ sāriputtaṁ bhagavā etadavoca:

-Then the Blessed One — just as a strong man might extend his bent arm or bend his extended arm — disappeared from Jeta’s Grove and reappeared in the Eastern Park, at Migāramātā‘s mansion, in front of the Venerable Sāriputta.
+Then the Blessed One — just as a strong man might extend his flexed arm or flex his extended arm — disappeared from Jeta’s grove and reappeared in the Eastern Park, at Migāramātā‘s mansion, in front of the Venerable Sāriputta.
 The Blessed One sat down on the prepared seat.
 The Venerable Sāriputta also paid homage to the Blessed One and sat down to one side.
 Sitting to one side, the Blessed One said to the Venerable Sāriputta:

 “Idha, sāriputta, sambahulā samacittā devatā yenāhaṁ tenupasaṅkamiṁsu; upasaṅkamitvā maṁ abhivādetvā ekamantaṁ aṭṭhaṁsu.
 Ekamantaṁ ṭhitā kho, sāriputta, devatā maṁ etadavocuṁ: ‘eso, bhante, āyasmā sāriputto pubbārāme migāramātupāsāde bhikkhūnaṁ ajjhattasaṁyojanañca puggalaṁ deseti bahiddhāsaṁyojanañca.
 Haṭṭhā, bhante, parisā.
 Sādhu, bhante, bhagavā yena āyasmā sāriputto tenupasaṅkamatu anukampaṁ upādāyā’ti.